AdrianPanGithub/HoudiniPCGTranslator/README.md

 # Usage Brief

-Support both input and output of PCGDataAsset and input of PCGComponent(Using actors(world) input)
+Support both input and output of PCGDataAsset and input of PCGComponent(**Wire the data to the output node in PCGGraph**, then Using actors(world) input)

 Support PCGPointData, PCGSplineData and PCGDynamicMeshData(>= 5.5)